h3xp/RickDangerousUpdate/README.md

 ## Improvements

 This is the "main" feature and reason to create this tool.
-This will allow you to easily select single or multiple updates; either to download from a mega drive, or process updates previously downloaded from a directory on the pi.
+This will allow you to easily select single or multiple updates to process, either; to download from a mega drive directory, or previously downloaded to a directory on the pi.

 ## Fix known bugs